briansimiyuj/doctor-appointment-app/README.md

      1. Create a Doctor Selector component and mount it on the Modal Body component
      2. Retrieve selected doctor from the Reschedule context
      3. Create a state for dropdown visibility and initialize it to false
+     4. Create a state for search term and initialize it to empty string

      #### Select Doctor Display Component